twilightscapes/pirateweb/static/content/pages/index.md

 shareable: false
 ---
-Pirate is your own <strong>Personal Web App (PWA)</strong> It works on any device - NO App Store needed.
+Pirate is your own <strong>Personal Web App (PWA)</strong> &amp; works on any device - NO App Store needed.

-Watch ad-free videos, edit your homepage, update your profile, and publish engaging content while maintaining FULL ownership and copyright control.
+Watch ad-free videos, edit your homepage &amp; profile, and publish engaging content while maintaining FULL ownership and copyright.

-Pirate is also a new social media.
-Using a decentralized network of other Pirate websites, YOU control the algorithm, not some corporation.
+A new social media, Pirate is a decentralized network of other Pirate users &amp; YOU control the algorithm.

 Using open-source platforms, Pirate operates forever, with no contracts, commitments or costs of any kind.